RThomas96/Medical-Image-3D-Visualisation-Software/MANUAL.md

 ### TIFF

 This is the main format handled by the software.
-All images to be loaded should be with this format.
+All images to be loaded should be in this format.

 ### Mesh

-This format is used for Tetrahedral Meshes.
+This format is used for *Tetrahedral Meshes*.

 ### Off

-This format is used for Surfacic Meshes.
+This format is used for Surface Meshes.
-IMPORTANT: it only handle simple file with vertices then faces.
+> __IMPORTANT__: it only handles simple format with vertices then faces.
 Other cases like faces with 4 vertices or materials are not handled.
-For example off format directl from Blender are not readed correctly you need to edit the file manually.
+For example off format directly from Blender need to be edited manually for a proper opening.

-[IMPROVEMENT] Handle files from Blender.
+> __IMPROVEMENT__: Handle off files from Blender.

 ### Colormap

 This is a custom format to save and load color map.
 You have an example in: resources/data/colorMapPaper.json.

-### Graph

-## TODO

-# Quick fix
-- Lock all buttons except the select file button
-- Automatic load of dx/dy/dz
-- Automatic load of position
-- WARNING: add a warning for voxel size
-- Allow to delete a single object instead of clear the whole scene
-- Add name checks
-- Interface to change cage, and TetMesh
-- Add option to save at specific format like uint16 or whatever
-- Ajouter compilation Windows Yan
-- Add manual to convert to NIFTI with FIJI
-- Generate cage at openning
-- Allow to apply global manipulator to TetMesh
-- Toggle dual rendering

-# Bug
-- Can't deactivate rendering of a Grid because of the dual pass
-- An object edition that change the scene bounding box, like a translation, will change the cutting planes positions without changing the actual sliders values.

-# Idea
-- Better display toggle capabilities
-- Tool states are not kept
-- Better subsample for high resolution images
-- NIFTI reader
-- The 2D view do not implement HSV to RGB and GrayScale
-- The 2D view do not implement slide mode value selection

-## Documented files

-./core/geometry/grid.hpp
-./core/geometry/grid.cpp
-./core/algorithm/ICP.hpp
-./core/deformation/AsRigidAsPossible.cpp
-./core/deformation/cage_surface_mesh.cpp
-./core/deformation/cage_surface_mesh.hpp
-./core/drawable/drawable.cpp
-./core/drawable/drawable.hpp
-./core/drawable/drawable_grid.cpp
-./core/drawable/drawable_grid.hpp
-./core/drawable/drawable_selection.cpp
-./core/drawable/drawable_selection.hpp
-./core/drawable/drawable_surface_mesh.cpp
-./core/drawable/drawable_surface_mesh.hpp
-./core/geometry/base_mesh.cpp
-./core/geometry/base_mesh.hpp
-./core/geometry/graph_mesh.cpp
-./core/geometry/graph_mesh.hpp
-./core/geometry/surface_mesh.cpp
-./core/geometry/surface_mesh.hpp
-./core/geometry/tetrahedral_mesh.cpp
-./core/geometry/tetrahedral_mesh.hpp
-./core/images/cache.cpp
-./core/images/cache.hpp
-./core/images/image.cpp
-./core/images/image.hpp
-./core/interaction/manipulator.cpp
-./core/interaction/manipulator.hpp
-./core/interaction/mesh_manipulator.cpp
-./core/interaction/mesh_manipulator.hpp
-./core/utils/GLUtilityMethods.cpp
-./core/utils/apss.cpp
-./core/utils/apss.hpp
-./legacy/image/utils/include/bounding_box.hpp
-./legacy/image/utils/include/image_api_common.hpp
-./legacy/image/utils/include/local_cache.hpp
-./legacy/image/utils/include/read_cache.hpp
-./legacy/image/utils/include/threaded_task.hpp
-./legacy/image/utils/src/threaded_task.cpp
-./legacy/meshes/drawable/shaders.cpp
-./legacy/meshes/drawable/shaders.hpp
-./qt/3D_viewer.cpp
-./qt/3D_viewer.hpp
-./qt/UI/chooser.cpp
-./qt/UI/chooser.hpp
-./qt/UI/color_button.cpp
-./qt/UI/color_button.hpp
-./qt/UI/color_control.cpp
-./qt/UI/color_control.hpp
-./qt/UI/deformation_form.cpp
-./qt/UI/deformation_form.hpp
-./qt/UI/display_pannel.hpp
-./qt/UI/form.cpp
-./qt/UI/form.hpp
-./qt/UI/info_pannel.cpp
-./qt/UI/info_pannel.hpp
-./qt/UI/open_image_form.cpp
-./qt/UI/open_image_form.hpp
-./qt/UI/quicksave_mesh.cpp
-./qt/UI/quicksave_mesh.hpp
-./qt/UI/save_image_form.cpp
-./qt/UI/save_image_form.hpp
-./qt/UI/tool_pannel.hpp
-./qt/cutplane_groupbox.hpp
-./qt/double_slider.cpp
-./qt/double_slider.hpp
-./qt/helper/QActionManager.hpp
-./qt/image3D_viewer.cpp
-./qt/image3D_viewer.hpp
-./qt/legacy/applyCageWidget.cpp
-./qt/legacy/applyCageWidget.hpp
-./qt/legacy/openMeshWidget.cpp
-./qt/legacy/openMeshWidget.hpp
-./qt/legacy/viewer_structs.cpp
-./qt/legacy/viewer_structs.hpp
-./qt/main_widget.cpp
-./qt/main_widget.hpp
-./qt/planar_viewer.cpp
-./qt/planar_viewer.hpp
-./qt/range_slider.cpp
-./qt/range_slider.hpp
-./qt/scene.cpp
-./qt/scene.hpp
-./qt/scene_control.cpp
-./qt/scene_control.hpp

-## FAQ

-### How to add a tool ?